 P.3.3.2 Relaying slot-link

-The repeater receives data frames and command frames generated from the PAN coordinator, the inward repeater, the outward repeater, and end points.
-If received frames satisfy third-level filtering requirements as described in 5.1.6.2 except the destination address matching, data frames are relayed by the MCPS entity, and command frames are relayed by the MLME.
-The selection of the relaying slot-link depends on the relaying direction and the type of slot-link receiving a frame.
+The repeater receives frames in the repeater mode.
+(5.1.6.2) The received frames are relayed to the slot-link which is selected according to the relaying direction and the type of slot-link receiving a frame.

 The cyclic-superframe beacon received from an inward repeater or the PAN coordinator shall be relayed outward by transmitting in the cyclic-superframe beacon slot of the repeater.
 The distance between the cyclic-superframe beacon slot of the inward coordinator and the cyclic-superframe beacon slot of the repeater shall be applied synchronously for relaying the frames received in the coordinator time slot and the bidirectional slots, as shown in Figure 29a.